Latest Algorand (ALGO) News Update

 1. Native Post-Quantum Accounts (Q3 2026)

-Overview: This is a core part of Algorand's detailed post-quantum cryptography (PQC) roadmap (Algorand Foundation).
-The network will introduce native support for Falcon-1024 digital signatures, a lattice-based scheme selected for its quantum resistance.
-This upgrade aims to protect user accounts from the long-term risk of quantum computers breaking current elliptic-curve cryptography.
-The approach uses hybrid security, allowing both traditional and new signature types to coexist without disrupting existing wallets.
+Overview: This is the next major phase in Algorand's detailed post-quantum cryptography (PQC) roadmap (Algorand Foundation).
+The network will introduce native support for accounts using Falcon-1024 digital signatures, a lattice-based scheme selected for its security and efficiency.
+This upgrade is designed to protect users' funds from the potential future threat of quantum computers, which could break today's standard elliptic-curve cryptography.
+The approach will be hybrid, meaning existing Ed25519 signatures will remain valid to ensure backward compatibility and a smooth transition.

 Conclusion